kajin04/ECSE275_Group1/README.md

 ### Overview
 In this experiment, we evaluated the performance of three robots (Red, Green, and Blue) in locating and positioning themselves relative to 13 scattered blobs in the environment.
-The robots operate without robot-robot communication first to get the base performance, and then under same conditions with robot-robot communication we measured their success rate and positional accuracy.
+The robots operate without robot-robot communication first to get the base performance, and then under same conditions with robot-robot communication over several times and we measured their success rate and positional accuracy.

 ### Average Data Collected In base case(Without Communication)